Marco4413/Pulsar/DOCUMENTATION.md

 i.e. `10 -> x; x` is more readable than `10 -> x x`.

+## Identifiers

+Identifiers can start with any letter from the alphabeth or the underscore character.
+Then can continue with any starting character or digit and the following symbols:
+`<=>?+-*/!`.

+At the moment, identifiers cannot be the same as keywords.

 ## Datatypes

 Pulsar is dynamically-typed, any value can be assigned to any local.